What is influencer marketing? Complete guide for 2025

 Macro-influencers (trusted authorities)

-These influencers are established authorities in their niches but more accessible than celebrities.
+Macro-influencers are established authorities in their niches but more accessible than mega-influencers.

 Macro-influencers often provide the best balance of reach and engagement.
 They have substantial audiences but can still maintain authentic connections with their followers.

-I’ve found macro-influencers like Pat Flynn and John Lee Dumas to be excellent partners for promoting online courses and virtual summits.
+I’ve found macro-influencers in this space to be excellent partners for promoting online courses and virtual summits.
 Their audiences are large enough to drive significant traffic but focused enough to deliver qualified leads.

 Don’t underestimate micro-influencers.
 Research shows they often deliver the highest ROI because of their hyper-engaged audiences.